jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2025-07-17-self-service-data-platform-via-sql-gateway/index.md

 *   **Tools:** Tableau, PowerBI, DBeaver, Jupyter Notebooks (with PyHive), and other SQL-native clients.
 *   **Gateway's Role:** From the user's perspective, they are connecting to a traditional database.
 They don't need engine-specific drivers or complex connection strings.
 The immense complexity of the underlying Spark or Flink engines is completely abstracted away behind one familiar JDBC/ODBC endpoint.
 The Thrift interface uses long-lived connections, making it well-suited for the back-and-forth nature of an interactive session.

+> 💡 **Note:** While tools typically use JDBC or ODBC drivers, these drivers communicate over the Thrift protocol—hence the term "Thrift API" is technically accurate.

 #### REST API: Interface for Programmatic Workflows

 This interface is designed for automation, batch job submission, and integration into larger data pipelines.